 }

-Now because the decision is delayed till runtime and is made only during runtime, this we call as runtime polymorphism.
+Since the decision is delayed till runtime and is made only during runtime, this is called Runtime Polymorphism.

 - Decision of invocation happens at runtime